bogdan-calapod/asryx-macos/README.md

 This is a native C++ ASR binary toggle/CLI for Linux.

-Links against `whisper.cpp` (built locally against a pinned source tree) as an embedded library through it's public C compatible API.
+Runs local transcription against [GGML Whisper](https://github.com/ggml-org/whisper.cpp) models through a [pinned](./versions/) native inference backend, linked in process through its public C compatible API.

-The engine supplies the inference, all 99 language support options for all Whisper models, while `asryx` owns the entire native Linux runtime around it.
+The model supplies inference and all 99 language support options, while `asryx` owns the entire native Linux runtime around it.

 Records audio through the active Linux audio stack, runs recognition in process, writes the transcript to the active clipboard backend, optionally pipes it to a user command, emits desktop notifications, and removes runtime artifacts after completion.